Finding authentic and atmospheric locations in Israel is a specialty of Biblical Productions.

 Steeped in history, Saint Chariton Skete offers amazing panoramic desert views, as well as an insight into the frugal and isolated existence of desert monks, who inhabited the monastery for centuries of secluded prayer.

-The site is owned by the Russian Ecclesiastical Mission in Jerusalem who are currently in the process of restoring the fourth century monastery.
+The site is owned by the Russian Ecclesiastical Mission in Jerusalem which are currently in the process of restoring the fourth-century monastery.
 Russian Christians have a long history of pilgrimage to churches and holy sites in Israel.

 A beautiful Location

 On its website, The Russian Ecclesiastical Mission paints an evocative picture of the monastery and its surroundings.